Governments scramble to bring citizens home during travel chaos caused by war in the Middle East

 “We are focusing on a priority group — families with children, people affected by illness, old people,” Caroit told TF1 broadcaster.
 “Our goal is to help repatriate as quickly as possible the French people who wish to return.”

-French President Emmanuel Macron said an estimated 400,000 French people are present in the region affected by the conflict, either as residents or temporarily passing through.
+French President Emmanuel Macron said an estimated 400,000 French people were present in the region affected by the conflict, either as residents or temporarily passing through.

 The United States told its citizens to leave more than a dozen countries in the region right away using any available commercial transportation.
 The countries include Iran and Israel, as well as Qatar, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Oman, the Palestinian territories, Saudi Arabia, Syria, the United Arab Emirates and Yemen.